-Discount Rate - The discount rate used to measure the total pension liability was 5.79% and 6.32% as of June 30, 2015 and 2014, respectively.
-This single blend discount rate was based on the long-term expected rate of return on pension plan investments of 7.9%, and a municipal bond rate of 3.80% and 4.29% as of June 30, 2015 and 2014, respectively, based on the Bond Buyer Go 20-Bond Municipal Bond Index which includes tax-exempt general obligation municipal bonds with an average rating of AA/Aa or higher.
-The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current member contribution rates and that contributions made in relation to the last five years of actuarially determined contributions.
-Based on those assumptions, the plan's fiduciary net position was projected to be available to make projected future benefit payments of current plan members through 2045.
-Therefore, the long-term expected rate of return on plan investments was applied to projected benefit payments through 2045, and the municipal bond rate was applied to projected benefit payments through 2045, and the municipal bond rate was applied to projected benefit payments after that date in determining the total pension liability.
+Discount Rate - The discount rate used to measure the total pension liability was 5.55% and 5.79% as of June 30, 2016 and 2015, respectively.
+This single blend discount rate was based on the long-term expected rate of return on pension plan investments of 7.65% and 7.9% as of June 30, 2016 and 2015, respectively, and a municipal bond rate of 2.85% and 3.80% as of June 30, 2016 and 2015, respectively, based on the Bond Buyer Go 20-Bond Municipal Bond Index which includes taxexempt general obligation municipal bonds with an average rating of AA/Aa or higher.
+The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current member contribution rates and that contributions from employers and the nonemployer contributing entity will be made based on the contribution rate in most recent fiscal year, for the measurement date of June 30, 2016, and on the average of the last five years of contributions made in relation to the last five years of actuarially determined contributions, for the measurement date of June 30, 2015.
+Based on those assumptions, the plan's fiduciary net position was projected to be available to make projected future benefit payments of current plan members through 2050 and 2045 as of June 30, 2016 and 2015, respectively.
+Therefore, the longterm expected rate of return on plan investments was applied to projected benefit payments through 2050 and 2045 as of June 30, 2016 and 2015, respectively, and the municipal bond rate was applied to projected benefit payments after that date in determining the total pension liability.